Description of the opportunity and risk situation

 Opportunities from company acquisitions

 Great potential for increases in value may arise from acquisitions, particularly in business segments of strategic importance.
 Following the completed disposals of Real and the majority stake in METRO China, METRO’s liquidity situation is excellent and provides room for company acquisitions.
-We see opportunities in the further expansion of our core business, mainly through acquisitions in the , as well as in reinforcing our activities in related B2B areas, e.g. in e-commerce and marketplace operations.
+We see opportunities in the further expansion of our core business, mainly through acquisitions in the delivery business, as well as in reinforcing our activities in related B2B areas, e.g. in e-commerce and marketplace operations.
 METRO made various acquisitions in the past financial year, including Davigel (Spain) and Aviludo (Portugal) as well as AGM (Austria, in competition law examination procedure).
-The existing minority interests held by METRO offer the opportunity for additional increases in value if, for example, were to develop better than expected.
+The existing minority interests held by METRO offer the opportunity for additional increases in value if, for example, start-up companies were to develop better than expected.
 We also want to solidify and expand our leading position in numerous markets.
 We expect that the consolidation of the wholesale stores in many of our portfolio countries will be intensified by the Covid-19 pandemic.
 Our goal here is to gain market share and, where appropriate, to take over individual locations of competitors and thus actively advance market consolidation.

 Transaction risks (#10)

-The risk from the ‘Risks from completed transactions’ was renamed to ‘Transaction risks’.
+The risk from the previous year ‘Risks from completed transactions’ was renamed to ‘Transaction risks’.
 This year, it also includes risks from ongoing transactions in connection with the acquisition of the AGM stores in Austria (in competition law examination procedure).
 Furthermore, it continues to contain the risks from completed company acquisitions and disposals, such as the risks associated with the disposal of the hypermarket business and the disposal of the minority interest in METRO China as well as other subsequent liability risks from completed sales of companies from previous years.
 We assess the remaining risks as significant and probable.
 In connection with the disposal of the hypermarket business, the risks mainly consist of residual costs that will continue to be incurred after the sale and may not be sufficiently offset by proceeds from continuing operations to cover these costs, and the utilisation of guarantees.
 Examples of residual costs are the loss of purchasing synergies and the temporary underutilisation of METRO LOGISTICS, which will only be realised in the medium term due to transitional agreements.
 During this transitional period, the development of third-party business is planned in order to utilise the capacity of METRO LOGISTICS.

 The demerger of the former METRO GROUP was concluded on 13 July 2017 with the initial listing of METRO AG shares on the stock exchange.
 The former METRO GROUP split into a wholesale specialist (the new METRO AG) and a company focused on consumer electronics and services (CECONOMY AG, formerly METRO AG).
 The demerger may be subject to additional legal risks, adding to the tax risks inherent in the implementation.
 In detail, these risks are: continuing liability for all liabilities of CECONOMY AG occurring on the effective date of the demerger/spin-off for a period of 5 years.